c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 Both `latitude` and `longitude` are close to a normal distribution and have a very small spread (st. deviation less than 0,005).
-On the other hand, `depth_km` shows a highly right-skewed distribution, where the majority of data is cluster at lower depths with rapid decline in frequency as depth increases.
+On the other hand, `depth_km` shows a highly right-skewed distribution, where the majority of data is clustered at lower depths with rapid decline in frequency as depth increases.

 How does the dataset look where `latitude` (which applies the same for `longitude` and `depth_km`) is null?